Leadership Lessons From the Farm

 When you picture a typical career do you picture an office filled with desks and people in business casual attire?
 Because I sure do.
 But what about the people who are working hard without offices and desks?
 Insert the hard working farmers.
-Here are a few leadership tips that we can pick up from the farmers of the world:
+Here are a few leadership lessons from the farm that we can pick use today:

 1. Work alongside your employees